phartz/candi-machine/README.md

 # candi-machine
 The candi machine has two columns with [mamba](https://www.storck.com/de/marken/mamba/).
-To get a package, the client has to insert a coin a push a button afterwards.
+To get a package, the client has to insert a coin and push a button.

 ## Construction